Payment systems

 Payment Gateway Scheme

 The payment gateway process can be explained by using the scheme presented above.
-Thus, the Customer visits an online (or offline) Store and starts a payment procedure.
+Thus, the Customer visits an online (or offline) Store and starts a procedure.
 Here, the Payment Gateway receives a request and sends a response to the Issuing Bank (client’s bank) to receive a confirmation of the deal (enough money for a transaction).
 Then the Payment Gateway makes a payout for a Merchant, sends a deal confirmation back to a website or POS terminal, and informs a Client.

 Types of Payment Gateway Systems